Blog / 7 Segment Display: How Does it Work?

 You can also click this video link to understand further how the seven-segment display works.

-How do We Use a 7-Segment Display?
+How Do We Use a 7-Segment Display?

 One of the advantages of this gadget is that it is easy to use and can work without a microcontroller or microprocessor.